 TSA PreCheck provides a variety of advantages, including a faster airport security screening procedure, the convenience of not having to remove shoes, belts, or light coats before passing through airport security, and the opportunity to keep laptops and TSA-approved liquids and gels in carry-on luggage.

-While a lot of people believe TSA PreCheck’s main benefit is the designated PreCheck security line and speedier security clearance, the ability to keep your shoes on during the process is a major gain.
+While many people believe TSA PreCheck’s main benefit is the designated PreCheck security line and speedier security clearance, the ability to keep your shoes on during the process is a major gain.

 What is Clear?

-If you’ve been flying recently, you might have noticed this expedited airport security screening program, as well.
+If you’ve been flying recently, you might have noticed this expedited airport security screening program, too.
 So what is Clear at the airport?

 Like TSA PreCheck, clear is a registered traveler program that helps users swiftly authenticate their identities at biometric security kiosks using touchless technology.